luvnft/bitcoinr/_pages/about.md

 ## Mission ₿ 🏃 🎯

-Raise awareness about Bitcoin ₿, sport benefits ❤️  and promote local communities and cities.
+Raise awareness about Bitcoin ₿, exercise benefits 💗 and promote local communities.

 ### How?

-#### Gps Art 🖌️ ₿ 🗺️
+#### 1. Gps Art 🖌️ ₿ 🗺️

 We make #GpsArt by foot or bike in the form Bitcoin shapes.
 Our pace (🏃) and heart beat (💓) might give the colors of the runs: